Aruba

 Aruba is an island of stark contrasts where brilliant turquoise waters and white sand beaches surround dry windswept hills populated with tall cactus and the strangely twisted divi divi trees.

-Modern, air-conditioned shopping malls are concentrated within a few square blocks, interspersed with restaurants of every kind, including most major American fast food chains.
-Oranjestad is a fun place to explore on foot.
-(Shopping & dining tips)
+Modern, air-conditioned shopping malls are concentrated within a few square blocks (see shopping tips), interspersed with restaurants of every kind, including most major American fast food chains.
+But when in Aruba, don't forget to sample the local foods.

 The landmark red and white windmill located near Palm Beach may look brand new but De Olde Molen ("old windmill)" was built in Holland in 1804.
 It arrived here in the 1960s when it was shipped over and reconstructed as a restaurant.